 The Output List property says that all five columns returned by Concatenation #1 are stored in the worktable and returned to the calling operator.
 However we know from the query and its results that only the four columns Recr1008 to Recr1011 are actually returned to the client; Expr1015 is not and is apparently filtered out in the top-left SELECT operator, though this is not exposed in the execution plan.

-This construction is due to a limitation of the Index Scan operator: the Output List property defines both the structure of the worktable and the columns returned.
+This construction is due to a limitation of the Index Spool operator: the Output List property defines both the structure of the worktable and the columns returned.
 In this case the Expr1015 column is not needed by any parent of the operator and hence doesn’t need to be in the output.
 But it IS needed in the worktable (we’ll see why further down), and hence needs to be in the Output List property.

 Top line condensed